ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 * `Creep Speed = 5000` only important if `Creep Steps` > 0.
 It is temporary set to `HVEL` during a home so does not affect that.
 * `Settling Time = 0` how long motor must be within `Window` at end of move
 * `BackOff Steps = 0` used for backlash

+Some mclennan values were not covered in labview but exist in `st-motor-init.st`

+* Tracking window
+* Not Complete/Time-Out time